-The music director will administer all grades based on attendance, promptness, professional deportment, and musical preparation of all student performers.
+The music director or instructor of record will administer all grades based on attendance, promptness, professional deportment, and musical preparation of all student performers.
 The following guidelines and penalties will be maintained:

 Any member with three or more unexcused tardinesses will lose a full letter grade and each additional tardy carries a penalty of one letter grade each.
 Tardiness for concerts is inexcusable and will result in the penalty of a full letter grade.